textpattern/textpattern/README.txt

 == Installing Textpattern ==

-* Refer to INSTALLING.txt for details.
+* Refer to INSTALL.txt for details.

 == Upgrading Textpattern ==

-* Refer to UPGRADING.txt for details.
+* Refer to UPGRADE.txt for details.

 == Resources ==